sveltejs/svelte/site/content/docs/02-template-syntax.md

 ```

 > The `value` attribute of an `input` element or its children `option` elements must not be set with spread attributes when using `bind:group` or `bind:checked`.
-Svelte needs to see the element's `value` directly in the markup in this case so that it can link it to the bound variable.
+Svelte needs to be able to see the element's `value` directly in the markup in these cases so that it can link it to the bound variable.

 ---